Browse our papers

 Abstract: To the best of our knowledge, the application of machine learning and in particular graphical models in the field of quantitative risk management is still a relatively recent and new phenomenon.
 This paper presents a new and effective methodology for decoding strategies.
 Given an investment universe, we calculate dynamic weights for a sparse portfolio whose aim is to replicate the strategy with the most stable allocation rules.
 Naturally, this can be formulated as a reinforcement learning problem whose reward is a weighted sum of tracking error and turnover.
 We show on stylized examples that we can accurately decode strategies or funds with meaningful factors and allocations.
 Read more

-Submitted: June 6, 2022
+Submitted: 6 June 2022

 Adaptive Supervised Learning for Volatility Targeting Models